eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ### Setup Cloud Pub/Sub

 **Utilizando os menus**
-To create a [PUB/SUB](https://cloud.google.com/pubsub), topic, in the GCP searchbox look for "Pub/Sub".
+To create a [PUB/SUB](https://cloud.google.com/pubsub) topic, go to the GCP searchbox look for "Pub/Sub".
 You can also scroll until you find the service on the left-hand menu.
 Tap the button "Create topic".
 In the new window, fill in the "Topic ID" box with whatever you defined as **TOPIC_ID** and hit create.
 It might take a short while but a message will say when your topic has been created.
 Now go to "Subscriptions" and press "Create Subscription".
 In the new opened window, type in the name that you chose as **SUBSCRITION** and select the topic that we just created.
 Accept all default values and press Create.
 **Utilizando o Shell**
 If you want to use the google shell, paste the following: